getgrav/grav-learn/pages/03.themes/06.theme-vars/docs.md

 The `{{ theme_url }}` returns the relative URL to the current theme.

+!!
+When linking to assets like images or JavaScript and CSS files, it's recommended to use the `url()` function in combination with the `theme://` stream as described on the [Twig Filters & Functions](/themes/twig-filters-functions#url) page.
+For JavaScript and CSS, the [Asset Manager](/themes/asset-manager) is even easier to use but in some cases like dynamic or conditional loading of assets, it will not work.

 ### html_lang variable

 The `{{ html_lang }}` returns the active language.